Trusts for particular purposes: employment-related trusts: Settlements legislation for EFRBS

 The Settlements legislation

-Information: -The Settlements legislation in Chapter 5 Part 5 ITTOIA will not apply if the scheme is operating on normal commercial lines as part of an employment package.
-But in certain circumstances you may consider whether the Settlements legislation applies to charge the FURBS/EFRBS trust’s income and gains on a director.
+The Settlements legislation in Chapter 5 Part 5 ITTOIA will not apply if the scheme is operating on bona fide commercial lines, as part of an employment package.
+But in certain circumstances, the Settlements legislation may apply to charge the EFRBS trust’s income on a director/member.

-Action: -The Settlements legislation provisions can apply if the trust is apparently not genuinely to provide retirement benefits and/or the beneficiary of the trust has directly or indirectly provided funds for the settlement (see TSEM4120).
-Apply the following guidelines when examining trust returns and accounts, and liaise with the tax office for the company and the employment income tax office, or submit to Trusts & Estates Technical Edinburgh, as necessary.
+The Settlements legislation provisions can apply if the trust is not genuinely to provide retirement benefits and/or the beneficiary of the trust has directly or indirectly provided funds for the settlement (see TSEM4120).

 The Settlements legislation will not apply where only the employer makes contributions - unless the contributions are

 * made by a close company which a member controls and * unrealistically large by normal commercial standards.

 For example, if there is only one director who is also the sole shareholder of the employing company and substantial contributions are made into the EFRBS, the Settlements legislation may apply to treat the director/shareholder as the settlor.
 The Settlements legislation will not apply if a member makes contributions that are reasonable compared to their salary.
 If you think the Settlements Legislation may apply, see (TSEM4000) onwards.